ARMmbed/mbed_OS_API_Docs/docs/index.md

-# Introduction to the mbed OS API References
+# Introduction to the mbed OS API

 mbed OS lets you write applications that run on embedded devices, by providing the layer that interprets your application's code in a way the hardware can understand.